spinnaker/spinnaker.github.io/setup/quickstart/halyard-gke/index.md

 ---
 layout: single
-title:  "Getting Started with Halyard"
+title:  "Halyard on GKE Quickstart"
 sidebar:
   nav: guides
 ---

 {% include toc %}

-In this codelab, you will learn the basics of [halyard](/setup/install/halyard/), Spinnaker's tool for managing your Spinnaker instance.
+In this quickstart, you will learn the basics of [Halyard](/setup/install/halyard/), Spinnaker's tool for managing your Spinnaker instance.

 ## Overview